 Therefore, get ready to deal with an immense amount of damage.
-As the name suggests, your vitality will still remain at a steep low, so you will have to dodge quite a lot of enemy attacks to not die an instant death.
+As the name suggests, your vitality will remain at a steep low, so you will have to dodge many enemy attacks not to die an instant death.

-Maintaining a basic ratio of 40 Strength to 40 Dexterity is mandatory for this build to truly shine.
-Other than that, you have the choice to increase your Int or Faith stars, but they will be quite irrelevant for what’s about to come.
+Maintaining a basic ratio of 40 Strength to 40 Dexterity is mandatory for this build to shine truly.
+Besides that, you can increase your Int or Faith stars, but they will be irrelevant to what’s about to come.

 Aside from the Assassin, this build is also viable on Mercenary, Knight, or Warriors.
 However, that does not make it as flexible as one might prefer.
-That is because investing in anything other than Strength and Dexterity makes you lose a huge amount of damage.
+Investing in anything other than Strength and Dexterity makes you lose huge damage.

 The raw stat difference might not seem much at first glance.
-However, you are essentially using a lot of bonus damage due to the modifiers attached to your equipment and weapons.
+However, you essentially use a lot of bonus damage due to the modifiers attached to your equipment and weapons.